joekinney-png/book-of-changes/README.md

  - SQL database storage

 stretch goals:
+ - autogenerate the hexagram that you want
+ - algorithms to generate hexagrams (yarrow algorithm)
+ - link to the actual hexagram images --> this could require additional tables in the database
+ - scrape a website to get the text that is associated with the hexagram
+ - add a picture of the I Ching hexagrams to the middle of the page
+ - find api online that you can use to pull relevant information
+ - update the text to be a cool font using google fonts

+ extra stretch goals:
  - cookies/session authentication
- - algorithms to generate hexagrams (yarrow algorithm)
  - enhanced UI and styling
- - implement react router to dynamically render to different react routes
- - add update and delete functionality to sql databases and front end
- - link to the actual hexagram images
- - autogenerate the hexagram that you want
- -

- extra stretch goals:
  - OAuth authorization
  - chrome extension for quick reading w/o storage
  - incorporate advanced data structures
+ - implement react router to dynamically render to different react routes
+ - add update functionality to sql databases and front end

 //